 Question: Can I get lost wages if I was not working at the time of the crash but was looking for employment?

-Answer: Generally, no. The law provides for lost wage benefits for victims who were “earning or producing income” at the time of the incident.
-If you are on a sabbatical, FMLA, or were looking for work, you are going to find a hard time getting paid for lost wages.
+Answer: Generally, no. The law provides lost wage benefits for victims who were “earning or producing income” at the time of the incident.
+If you are on a sabbatical, FMLA, or are looking for work, you will have difficulty getting paid for lost wages.
 That said, read the policy because every carrier is different.

 Question: My car was smashed in Virginia, but I am a Maryland resident.
 Where do I make my claim for benefits?

 Answer: PIP is contractual, so coverage generally follows the residency of the policyholder.